 Depreciation Differences.

-Depreciation differences due to the Federal acts mentioned above should be handled as follows.
-If the taxpayer has depreciation differences from more than one Federal act, it is not necessary to make a separate adjustment for each act.
+Depreciation differences due to certain Federal acts Georgia has not adopted should be handled as follows.
+If the taxpayer has depreciation differences from more than one Federal act, it is not necessary to make a separate adjustment for each act

 A. Depreciation must be computed one way for Federal purposes and another way for Georgia purposes.
-To compute depreciation for Federal purposes, taxpayers should use the 2007 IRS Form 4562 and attach it to the Georgia return.
-This amount should be entered on Page 2, Schedule 4, Line 7 along with the words "2002 JCWA/2003 JGTRRA Depreciation Adjustment".
+To compute depreciation for Federal purposes, taxpayers should use the 2008 IRS Form 4562 and attach it to the Georgia return.
+This amount should be entered on Page 2, Schedule 4, Line 7 along with the words "Deprec Adj".

 B. Depreciation must also be computed for Georgia purposes.
 Taxpayers should use Georgia Form 4562 to compute depreciation for Georgia purposes and attach it to the Georgia return.
-This amount should be entered on Page 2, Schedule 5, Line 3 along with the words "2002 JCWA/2003 JGTRRA Depreciation Adjustment".
+This amount should be entered on Page 2, Schedule 5, Line 3 along with the words "Deprec Adj".
 Georgia Form 4562 and related instructions can be obtained from our website at www.dor.ga.gov or from any Revenue Office.
 Additionally, any depreciation differences will affect the calculation of gain when the property is sold.

-2007 Legislation
+2008 Legislation

-The following bills that relate to corporations were passed by the Georgia Legislature for 2007:
+The following bills that relate to corporations were passed by the Georgia Legislature for 2008: